coneco-lab/brainstim-multimodal/README.md

-├── scripts/                   # a full pipeline structured as Python scripts ├── README.md                  # the file you are reading, the information you need ├── brainstim-multimodal.yml   # installation file (see below) ├── pipeline.ipynb             # the document to use for home assignments └── pipeline_debriefing.ipynb  # the debriefing (published after assignment deadlines)
+├── scripts/                   # a full pipeline structured as Python scripts ├── README.md                  # the file you are reading, the information you need ├── brainstim-multimodal.yml   # installation file (see below) ├── pipeline.ipynb             # the document to use for home assignments (coming soon) └── pipeline_debriefing.ipynb  # the debriefing (published after assignment deadlines)
 ```